Cedar Waxwing

 calendar_month

-Season Year-round, with high visibility in late winter (foraging) and late summer (breeding)
+Season Year-round, with peaks in winter for southern regions and summer for northern breeding grounds

 restaurant

-Diet Primarily frugivorous, eating berries and small fruits like cedar, serviceberry, mulberry, and crabapple.
-They also consume protein-rich insects during the breeding season.
+Diet Primarily frugivorous, specializing in berries and small fruits like cedar, serviceberry, and holly.
+They also flycatch for insects during the summer breeding season.

 park